 Set to launch in summer 2019, the Art Advisory 201 Program consists of a series of informative and interactive online courses created to guide art advisors on running their art advisory practice.

 This course is delivered by some of the most experienced art, business and legal experts in the art industry.
-Annelien Bruins, CEO of Tang Art Advisory, along with leading industry professionals will educate on:
+Annelien Bruins, Independent Chief Marketing Officer and former CEO of Tang Art Advisory, along with leading industry professionals will educate on:

 - Module 1 – Understanding Best Practice in Art Advisory